determinoX/Design-Pattern-7B/Design Patterns/src/GOF/CreationalPattern/README.md

 another object.
 Creational patterns become important as systems evolve to depend more on object composition than class inheritance.

-- Abstract Factory
+- AbstractFactory
 - Builder
-- Factory Method
 - Prototype
 - Singleton
+- Factory Method ✗